timebertt/term-paper-servicemesh/content/11-service-mesh.md

 **Encryption**: The data plane is often configured to provide TLS encrypted communication between different service instances.
 This relieves developers from the responsibility to properly secure their services and to implement the required security standards.
 As encryption is a security-sensitive concern, managing it centrally and consistently across the whole data plane decreases the number of an application's external dependencies, that may include critical vulnerabilities.
 Thereby the application's attack surface can be reduced to a minimum.

 **Authentication and authorization**: Many data plane implementations provide different mechanisms for authenticating clients and other service proxies.
-This is often achieved in the form of mutual TLS authentication using public key infrastructure, which hands out client certificates to all service proxies, that are signed and can be verified by an application-wide certificate authority.
+This is often achieved in the form of mutual TLS authentication using public key infrastructure (PKI), which hands out client certificates to all service proxies, that are signed and can be verified by an application-wide certificate authority (CA).
 Additionally, service proxies may implement additional mechanisms for authorizing clients and other services to access only a given subset of a service's API endpoints and enforce other similar restrictions for securing inter-service communication.

 **Observability**: Another task of the data plane is to collect metrics and traces and output logs for each request to offer insights into the distributed traffic flow of a microservice-oriented application.
 On the one hand, this can help development and operations teams to understand, analyze and detect outages, performance degradation and other problems.
 On the other hand, the collected metrics regarding service performance, load and instance utilizations can be used to trigger automated operation decisions like automatic scaling of services or alerting an operations team as soon as a problematic behavior occurs.